![]() |

 Instructor

 William has presented papers, talks and tutorials at a number of international conferences including CHI, UPA and Nielsen Norman Group Usability Week.
 William has worked with a wide variety of clients, from startups to established multi-nationals (click here to see our client list).
-He is an Adjunct Professor at Hult International Business School.
-Book OnlineClick here to view the schedule or start a new booking form.
-Use the browser back button if you have already started to book places. |
+He is was the courses co-chair for CHI 2013 and is the creator of persona stories. |

 |